planetarium/snack.planetarium.dev/content/posts/2019/05/first-contribution.eng.md

 :  `0xD1220A0cf47c7B9Be7A2E6BA89F429762e7b9aDb`

-When I first contributed to Libplanet, the project used a hexadecimal consisting of only lowercase letters for its address format.
+When I first contributed to Libplanet, the project used hexadecimal consisting of only lowercase letters for its address format.
 Therefore, this issue had to be implemented so that the address string representation was expressed in the EIP-55 checksum format used by Ethereum.
 For more information, see the corresponding [issue][6] and [pull request][7].

 Although I had little development experience and background in C#, it was a simple issue that did not require many modules to be fixed, so I was able to make my first contribution rather easily.